liferay/liferay-docs/devGuide/en/chapters/08-leveraging-the-mobile-sdk.markdown

 and `Double`.

-So far, we've explained the basic process of accessing Liferay services through the mobile SDK.
+So far, we've explained the basic process of accessing Liferay services through the Mobile SDK.
 Next, we'll explore making asynchronous HTTP requests to your portal's services.

 ### Invoking Services Asynchronously from Your Android App [](id=invoke-service-asynchronously-android-liferay-portal-6-2-dev-guide-en)